Zren/zren.github.io/kde_docs_widget.md

 {% capture label %}Layout.fillHeight: true{% endcapture %}
 {% capture sectionLeft %}

-If you want one item (or several) in a Layout to expand to take up the unused space, you can use `Layout.fitHeight : true`.
+If you want one item (or several) in a Layout to expand to take up the unused space, you can use `Layout.fillHeight: true`.

 ![](https://i.imgur.com/xo0LyfQ.png)